-The Chicago Tribune followed up with a few kids who survived this cruel and unusual punishment and found, unsurprisingly, that none of them were rushing to buy Manilow’s greatest hits.
-In fact, out of 50 kids who’d been subjected to auditory waterboarding, there had been zero repeat offenders.
-That success rate almost demands we at least try forcing convicted crack dealers to listen to Creed’s entire discography before letting them out on parole.
+The Chicago Tribune followed up with a few kids who survived this cruel and unusual punishment and found, unsurprisingly, that while none of them were rushing to buy Manilow's greatest hits, in fact, out of 50 kids who'd been subjected to auditory waterboarding, there had been zero repeat offenders.
+That success rate almost demands we at least try forcing convicted crack dealers to listen to Creed's entire discography before letting them out on parole.

 Ditch A Cab?
 Walk That Entire Distance On Foot

 Not many of our readers probably know what a taxi is, but think of it like an Uber, except instead of cruising around in some dude's reasonably clean Prius, it's a petri dish on wheels, coated in E. coli.
 Oh, and they won't stop talking to you about how great the Mets are going to be this year.